 If you’re not too keen on hitting the gym or cutting calories (we don’t blame you!), there are some simple style tips out there that can help to make you feel more confident, and who doesn’t love to step out feeling fabulous?

 Make the waist slimmer for an hourglass figure

-Creating the illusion of a larger waist-to-hip ratio is the perfect place to start if you want to dress slimmer.
+Tip number one for how to dress to look slimmer is around creating the illusion of a larger waist-to-hip ratio.
+In our opinion, it’s the perfect place to start if you want to dress slimmer.
 By reducing your waist, you create more of an hourglass figure and therefore showcase a beautifully feminine shape.
 You can reduce the waist with shapers, cinchers or corsets so that you will then lead with the bust/chest which instantly makes you look slimmer.
 You can increase the effect by ensuring you have a proportional bust by wearing breast forms and/or padding the hip area.
 This may sound counter-intuitive by adding bulk to the hips but it actually makes the waist look narrower and the overall effect is a slimmer silhouette.

 If your natural body shape includes a protruding belly and you don’t want the extra layer of a corset, you may be wondering what you could do to help yourself appear a little slimmer.
 Wearing flared dresses (otherwise known as ‘skater’ or ’empire style’ dresses) are drawn in either under the bust or at the slimmest part of your waist, meaning the materials tends to ‘skate’ over your midriff which can help to hide a larger tummy.
 Make sure to include breast forms to emulate a more realistic feminine figure.
 If you have your heart set on a skirt, then a skater skirt is a good option, or even a pencil skirt with a flowy top can be quite slimming.
 Pants, jeans and leggings ideally need to be high-waisted to get that slimming effect.